phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 var message = {
     to: deviceID,
-    data: {
+    "data": {
-        title: 'Force Start',
+        "title": 'Force Start',
-        message: 'This notification should restart the app',
+        "message": 'This notification should restart the app', "force-start": '1'
-        force-start: '1'
     }
 };